verygoodgraphics/vgg_docs/docs/specs/file.md

 where `design.json` conforms to VGG [Vector Graphics Spec](/specs/vectorgraphics/overview) and `layout.json` conforms to VGG [Layout Spec](/specs/layout/overview).
-The images files under `resources` directory are referenced in `design.json` for some filed, for example, the `imageFileName` field in [PatternImageFill](/specs/vectorgraphics/pattern-image-fill#imagefilename).
+The images files under `resources` directory are referenced in `design.json` in some filed, like the `imageFileName` field in [PatternImageFill](/specs/vectorgraphics/pattern-image-fill#imagefilename).

 ## Form 2: Streaming binary blob (WIP)